Bridgewater (1785 EIC ship): Career

 EIC voyage #3 (1791-1793): Captain Gregory Moffat Lewin sailed from Portsmouth on 25 May 1791, bound for Madras, Bengal, and China.
 Bridgewater reached Madras on 9 October and arrived at Diamond Harbour on 23 November.
 On 5 December she passed Saugor, and by 11 January 1792 was at Vizagapatam.
 She stopped at Madras on 22 January and Nagore on 7 February.
 She returned to Madras on 16 February, and reached Bombay on 29 March.
 On 29 May she was again at Madras.
 Finally bound for China, she reached Penang on 14 July and Malacca on 1 September, before arriving at Whampoa on 19 September.
 Captain Lewin died two days before Bridgewater left for England.
 Her chief mate was Robert Reay.
 Homeward bound, she crossed the Second Bar on 12 November, reached St Helena on 19 February 1793, and arrived at Long Reach on 22 April.

 France declared war on Great Britain on 1 February 1793.

 EIC voyage #4 (1794-1795): Capt William Parker acquired a letter of marque on 6 January 1794.

-The British government held Bridgewater at Portsmouth, together with a number of other Indiamen in anticipation of using them as transports for an attack on Île de France (Mauritius).
+The British government held Bridgewater at Portsmouth, together with several other Indiamen in anticipation of using them as transports for an attack on Île de France (Mauritius).
 It gave up the plan and released the vessels in May 1794.
 It paid £1,479 3s 4d for having delayed her departure by 71 days.

 Captain Parker sailed from Portsmouth on 2 May 1794, bound for Bombay and China.
 Bridgewater reached Bombay on 4 September and arrived at Whampoa on 26 February 1795.
-Homeward bound, she crossed the Second Bar on 22 April and was at Macao on 22 May.
+Homeward bound, she crossed the Second Bar on 22 April and was in Macao on 22 May.
 She reached Batavia on 5 August and St Helena on 16 October, and arrived at Northfleet on 26 December.